' Abstract

 The proposed research will examine how different ‘national cultures’ affect ‘cultural attitudes’ in upper-

+level undergraduate college students.
 National cultures will be operationalized primarily in terms of

-cultural attitudes will be operationalized in terms of authoritarian, ethnic,
+national languages; while cultural attitudes will be operationalized in terms of authoritarian, ethnic,

-nationalist/patriotic responses to a questionnaire (see Appendix).
+and nationalist/patriotic responses to a questionnaire (see Appendix).
 In a 3x4 factorial design, native

 participants from 3 national cultures (German, Mexican, and American) will be randomly assigned to 4